An API endpoint on a Dataiku API node#

 Create a feedback loop on the API endpoint#

 Now direct your attention to the Dataiku Monitoring (API) Flow zone.
-Just like the batch Flow zone, we have an Evaluate recipe that takes two inputs (a dataset of predictions and a saved model) and outputs a model evaluation store.
+Just like the batch Flow zone, this zone includes an Evaluate recipe that takes two inputs (a dataset of predictions and a saved model) and outputs a model evaluation store.
 However, there are two subtle differences.

 API node log data#